 Your journey through Indiana Dunes Country will introduce you to a melting pot of international cultures and a heaping slice of Midwest Americana.
 This land has seen quite a bit.
 Thousands of years of native families; hundreds of years of fur trade; French, English and Spanish rule; the stagecoach and the arrival of the railways.
 Each has enriched our proud Hoosier heritage.

 History & Heritage

 The Potawatomi people were among the first to call Porter County home.
 In fact, a local archaeological dig has unearthed native artifacts from up to 9,000 years ago.
 The first non-native visitors to the area arrived in 1650: French fur traders who founded an industry that flourished for a couple hundred years and included trader Joseph Bailly.
-Bailly’s homestead is now part of Indiana Dunes National Lakeshore.
+Bailly’s homestead is now part of Indiana Dunes National Park.
 What began with the fur traders continued as pioneering spirit and then the railroads brought immigrants from across Europe.
 Many of their stories and traditions continue to color our way of life.
 You’ll discover Swedish farms and churches, Victorian homes, Irish pubs, German choirs and more.

 It happened here…